Quantifying Urban Road Network Vulnerability and Resilience to Attacks: Results

+The importance of a node is measured through the fraction of shortest time routes passing through the node, out of all routes as below:

+where $g(v)$ is the importance of the node $v$, $\delta_{OD}=1$ when a route has origin $O$ and destination $D$, and $\delta_{OD,v}=1$ when a route with origin $O$ and destination $D$, passes through node $v$.
+The summations are done over all origin-destination pairs.
+Depending on the scenario, this formula can be modified to reflect other measures of centrality such as betweenness, which have been applied to road networks~\cite{freeman1977,batista2015}.

 Surprisingly, we find that most of the shortest time routes from the OD pair data pass through a very small fraction of nodes.
-Figure~\ref{fig:fig4}a shows that 10\% of all shortest time routes passes through the single most important node, and almost 75\% of routes pass through the top 5\% nodes in Boston.
+Figure~\ref{fig:fig3}c shows that 10\% of all shortest time routes passes through the single most important node, and almost 80\% of routes pass through the top 5\% nodes in Boston.
 This shows that the Boston routing network is extremely fragile to a targeted disruption of a few essential nodes.
 Once vehicles start piling up, the situation cascades to city scale failure.
 In the case of the single most important node being shutdown, a traffic jam involving 10\% of the Boston vehicle capacity would result in 30\% of shortest time routes being blocked.
+To extract $P(N_S)$, we fit an inverse exponential to our $P(N_S)$ measured from shortest time paths, where $p_0$ and $a$ are fitted, $p_0$ corresponds to the initial disruption at $N_S=0$ i.e. fraction of shortest paths initially inaccessible.